Police use of Taser, a weapon which produces a 50,000 volt electric shock, is controversial.

 The Independent Police Complaints Commission published a report in June 2014 calling for increased training for officers using the weapon.
 It referred in particular to use in “drive-stun” mode, which is intended as a means of gaining compliance through the application of pain, stating that the increase in Taser use could lead to officers becoming “increasingly reliant on using force to gain compliance”.

-For advice on this or any other issue relating to use of police powers, please contact Marcus Brown on 0116 2472020.
+For advice on this or any other issue relating to use of police powers, call us on 0330 123 1229.